katherinelihanyu/MultiPointPushing/README.md

 ### Policies

-The project implements 3 planing policies: greedy, open-loop sampling, and closed-loop sampling.
+The project implements 3 planning policies: greedy, open-loop sampling, and closed-loop sampling.

 - Greedy: At each step, performs the push with maximum reward.
 - Open-loop sampling: Samples sample_size number of multi-step pushes.
 Select the sample with the maximum reward.